Flo0807/farens.me/priv/resources/articles/2023/02-18-real-time-user-count-with-phoenix-presence.md

 Now the live reader count can be displayed in the view.
 We now need to handle presence diffs to update the live reader count in real time.
 We use the `handle_info/2` function to listen for the `presence_diff` event sent by Phoenix Presence when a user joins or leaves.

-In the event handler we call the `get_live_reading_count/1` function and update the assigns with the new live reader count.
+In the event handler, we call the `get_live_reading_count/1` function and update the assigns with the new live reader count.

 ```elixir
 def handle_info(%Broadcast{event: "presence_diff"} = _event, socket) do